MatthewReid854/reliability/docs/Mean cumulative function.rst

 The puropse of fitting a parametric model is to obtain the shape parameter (β) which indicates the long term health of the system/s.
 If the MCF is concave down (β<1) then the system is improving.
 A straight line (β=1) indicates it is staying the same.
 Concave up (β>1) shows the system is worsening as repairs are required more frequently as time progresses.

+Many methods exist for fitting the model to the data.
+Within reliability, scipy.optimize.curve_fit is used which returns the covariance matrix and allows for the confidence intervals to be calculated.

 Inputs:

 -   data - the repair times for each system.
 Format this as a list of lists. eg. data=[[4,7,9],[3,8,12]] would be the data for 2 systems.
 The largest time for each system is assumed to be the retirement time and is treated as a right censored value.
 If the system was retired immediately after the last repair then you must include a repeated value at the end as this will be used to indicate a right censored value. eg. A system that had repairs at 4, 7, and 9 then was retired after the last repair would be entered as data = [4,7,9,9] since the last value is treated as a right censored value.
 If you only have data from 1 system you may enter the data in a single list as data = [3,7,12] and it will be nested within another list automatically.
+-   CI - the confidence interval.
+Default is 0.95 for 95% CI.
 -   print_results - prints the fitted parameters (alpha and beta) of the parametric MCF model.
 -   show_plot - if True the plot will be shown.
 Default is True.
 Use plt.show() to show it.
+-   plot_CI - True/False.
+Plots the confidence intervals.
+Default is True.

 Outputs: